Capillary surfaces arising in singular perturbation problems: Abstract

-where $\beta_\e(t)=\frac1\e\beta(t/\e), \beta\in C_0^\infty[0,1], \int_0^1\beta(t)dt=M>0$, is an approximation of the Dirac measure and $\e>0$ is a parameter.
-The limit functions $u=\lim\limits_{\e \to 0}u_\e$ solve a Bernoulli type free boundary problem in a suitable weak sense.
-Our approach has two novelties: First we partition the free boundary $\Gamma$ of a blow-up into three disjoint subsets which bear various properties of $\Gamma$ and show that their components propagate in $\Gamma$ instantaneously.
+in the unit ball $B_1$ as $\e\to 0$.
+Here $\beta_\e(t)=\frac1\e\beta(t/\e)\ge 0, \beta\in C_0^\infty[0,1], \int_0^1\beta(t)dt=M>0$, is an approximation of the Dirac measure and $\e>0$.
+The limit functions $u=\lim\limits_{\e_j \to 0}u_{\e_j}$ of uniformly converging sequences $\{u_{\e_j}\}$ solve a Bernoulli type free boundary problem in some weak sense.
+Our approach has two novelties: First we develop a hybrid method for stratification of the free boundary $\fb{u_{0}}$ of blow-up solutions which combines some ideas and techniques of viscosity and variational theory.
 An important tool we use is a new monotonicity formula for the solutions $u_\e$ based on a computation of J. Spruck.
-It implies that any blow-up $u_0$ of $u$ either vanishes identically or is homogeneous function of degree one, that is $u_0=rg(\sigma), \sigma\in \S^{N-1}$ in the spherical coordinates.
-In particular, this implies that in two dimensions the singular set is empty at the non-degenerate points and in three dimensions the singular set of $u_0$ is at most a singleton.
-As the Alt-Caffarelli example indicates this result cannot be improved.
+It implies that any blow-up $u_0$ of $u$ either vanishes identically or is homogeneous function of degree one, that is $u_0=rg(\sigma), \sigma\in \S^{N-1}$ in spherical coordinates $(r, \theta)$.
+In particular, this implies that in two dimensions the singular set is empty at the non-degenerate points, and in three dimensions the singular set of $u_0$ is at most a singleton.
 Second, we show that the spherical part $g$ is the support function (in Minkowski's sense) of some capillary surface contained in the sphere of radius $\sqrt{2M}$.
-In particular, we show that $\nabla u_0:\S^2\to \R^3$ is a conformal and minimal immersion and the Alt-Caffarelli example corresponds to a piece of catenoid which is a unique singular solution in $\R^3$ determined by the support function $g$ as a ring-type stationary minimal surface.
+In particular, we show that $\nabla u_0:\S^2\to \R^3$ is an almost conformal and minimal immersion and the singular Alt-Caffarelli example corresponds to a piece of catenoid which is a unique ring-type stationary minimal surface determined by the support function $g$.